green3g/cmv-widgets/widgets/AppSettings/README.md

 application and shared

 ##Usage
-Copy the AppSettings.js and AppSettings folder into your js/gis/dijit/ directory.
+Copy the AppSettings.js and AppSettings folder into your relevent widgets directory.

 In viewer.js (see below for descriptions of parameters):
 ```javascript